kakou34/misa_lab/README.md

 ## MAIA Master 2022

-This repository contains all the code produced ass part of the Medical Image Segmetation (CAD) course part of the MAIA master.
+This repository contains all the code produced as part of the Medical Image Segmetation & Applications (MISA) course part of the MAIA master.

 Laboratories:
     - Lab 1: SPM usage on brain tissue segmentations.
 (MATLAB based buuuu!)